c++ - Queuing a call in headers -

 is there universal solution this? functions can switched classes or types if that's easier implement.

-function locals this, avoiding static initialization order fiasco.
+you can abuse static function locals this, avoiding static initialization order fiasco.

-, have this:
+in init.h, have this:

 #ifndef init_h #define init_h #include <vector> // can changed std::function<...> or whatever need. typedef void (*init_fn)(); // returns int can used in variable initializer. int register_initializer(init_fn fn); std::vector<init_fn> & get_initializers(); #endif

-then, in init.cpp
+then, in init.cpp:

 #include "init.h" int register_initializer(init_fn fn) { get_initializers().push_back(fn); return 0; } std::vector<init_fn> & get_initializers() { static std::vector<init_fn> ip; return ip; }